Team29Cosc310/assignment2/README.md

 1. Saving report as a PDF on the device
     - Allows saving of sales and operations report as a PDF on the device's Documents folder when the user clicks the Save Report button.
 Added PdfBox-Android library (https://github.com/TomRoush/PdfBox-Android) to allow creating and saving PDF files in android.
 1. Auto Order that now orders now inventory
    - the auto order functionality now updates the database when orders are placed.
 Also low stock warning integration so that users won't accidentally     double order.
+1. Item details data
+   - The listitems package to only include the Categories, Choices, and Item classes.
+The classes creates better functionality and occupy less space, so more efficient.
+Added different titles for specific items, to make it easier to understand and use.